JKS46/TOP-etch-a-sketch/README.md

 To do

 - [ ] add double click enabled brush
-- [ ] add border to individual divs
 - [ ] shade color